outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

     - a workflow to automate problem-solving is an interface traversal that can be applied to any problem

-    - this is like an insight path (a cross-system, insight-generating sequence) that can generate solutions
+    - these are very abstract insight paths (a cross-system, insight-generating sequence) that can generate solutions automatically

     - workflow variables include:

-      - the starting point of the analysis (which interface the query starts from)
+      - starting point of the analysis (which interface the query starts from)
-      - the structures relevant (which structures or type of graphing method to use)
+      - structures relevant (which structures or type of graphing method to use)
-      - the intent (create a prediction function, reduce solution space, compare solutions, or match problem with solution)
+      - intent (create a prediction function, reduce solution space, compare solutions, or match problem with solution)
-      - the core abstract function represented (is it a find method, an apply method, a combination)
+      - core abstract function represented (is it a find method, an apply method, a combination)
-      - the models used (object model, interface query)
+      - formats & structures used (object model, interface query)

     - if the problem is 'finding a structure that matches conceptual priorities like strength', that can clearly begin on the concept-structure traversal if information required for that traversal already exists in the problem definition or derived metadata